Q & A Library

-According to the World Health Organization (WHO), the incidence of EHS is unknown and surveys to date have shown wide variations.
-One, of occupational medical centers, estimated the prevalence at only a few individuals per million but another, of self-help groups, yielded much higher estimates.
-The WHO also notes that the incidence appears to be higher in Sweden, Germany and Denmark than it is in the United Kingdom, Austria and France.
+However, the International Agency for Research on Cancer, an arm of the WHO has classified electromagnetic fields produced by mobile phones as "possibly carcinogenic to humans."
+This designation is used when a "causal association is considered credible, but when chance, bias or confounding cannot be ruled out with reasonable confidence."
+According to the WHO, the incidence of EHS is unknown and surveys to date have shown wide variations depending on who is being surveyed.
+Occupational medical centers have estimated much lower prevalence rates than have self-help groups.
+The WHO also notes that EHS incidence appears to be higher in Sweden, Germany and Denmark than it is in the United Kingdom, Austria and France.
 EHS has made the news in Canada but hasn't received much attention in the United States.

 Andrew Weil, M.D.